 - BUILT: 1600s

-The Quan Thang house is definitely worth a visit for those interested in history and architecture.
-Built in the 1600s by a Chinese merchant, the old house of Quan Thang is one of the oldest buildings in Hoi An.
+The Quan Thang house is definitely worth a visit if you’re interested in history and architecture.
+Constructed in the 1600s by a Chinese merchant, the old house of Quan Thang is one of the oldest buildings in Hoi An.

 When you stand outside the house, it’s easy to be unimpressed by the building’s small façade.
-But once you step inside, the house is huge.
-It’s long and narrow, going far back through room after courtyard after room.
-Originally, it went all the way to the next street over, Nguyen Thai Hoc Street.
+But once you step inside, the house reveals its unique architectural design.
+It’s long and narrow, stretching far back through room after courtyard after room.
+Originally, it extended all the way to the next street over, Nguyen Thai Hoc Street.
 The back end was used as a warehouse.
 The family could conveniently haul goods in and out of the warehouse entrance to and from the wharf nearby.

 2.4 Diep Don Nguyen House